 If your meal plan does not include CaseCash, or your would like to add additional CaseCash for your convenience you may do so at any time in any of the following ways:

-Additional CaseCash charged to student bursars (tuition) accounts may be made in increments of $100, up to $1000 per semester, which is automatically deposited to your CaseCash account (this option was made available when you filled out your online admissions form).
-If you did not choose any of these options when you signed up for your mealplan, you can request additional CaseCash at the CaseOneCard.com site.
-Contact firstname.lastname@example.org for more information.
+CaseCash charged to student bursars (tuition) accounts may be made in increments of $100, up to $1000 per semester, which is automatically deposited to your CaseCash account (this option was made available when you filled out your online admissions form).
+If you did not choose any of these options when you signed up for your mealplan, you can request CaseCash now at housing.case.edu/myhousing .
+Contact email@example.com for more information.

 Additional CaseCash deposits using Mastercard or Visa may be made at any time after the account is established by visiting CaseOneCard.com.

 Additional CaseCash deposits using cash or check may be made at Access Services, 10900 Euclid Ave. , Crawford Hall Rm 18, Cleveland , OH 44106-7084.
 If you are mailing a check, please include your student name, ID number, Case email address and a signature requesting deposit.
 Please make cash deposits in person.
 You may also make cash deposits at the value transfer stations located on campus.
 Cash withdrawals are not available.
 For more information about CaseCash and the CaseOneCard, please visit CaseOneCard.com.

 Unused CaseCash will carry over from semester to semester and from year to year, and it is refundable at the end of spring semester or upon separation from CWRU.
 CaseCash refunds must be requested in writing by e-mailing firstname.lastname@example.org.